Rotary Gear Pump

 - Different fuel and lube oils

-- Chemical and polymer additive measurement
+- Chemical and polymer additive measurements

-- Mixing and blending of chemical products
+- Mixing and blending chemical products

-- Hydraulic applications in industrial and mobile devices (log splitters, lifts etc)
+- Hydraulic applications in industrial and mobile devices (log splitters, lifts, etc.)

 - Caustic resistance and acids

-- Applications for low volume transfer
+- Applications for low-volume transfer